IIM-TTIJ/MVA2023SmallObjectDetection4SpottingBirds/README.md

 out_path data/drone/annotation/split_train_mini_coco.json
 data/drone/annotation/merged_train.json 48395 images 62106 boxes
 ```
-`merged_train.json` is the merged annotation of the original drone dataset, which will be used as training
+`merged_train.json` is the merged annotation of the original drone dataset, which will be used as the training
 set for this competition.
-`split_train_coco.json` and `split_val_coco.json` corresponds to the original train/val split in the original drone dataset.
+`split_train_coco.json` and `split_val_coco.json` correspond to the original train/val splits in the original drone dataset.
 `split_train_mini_coco.json` and `split_val_mini_coco.json` can be used to debug your method.

-The annotations we provided transfer the annotations in the original drone dataset to coco format, and merge the three classes ('hawk', 'crow', 'wild bird') into one ('bird').
+The annotation we provided transfer the annotation in the original drone dataset to coco format, and merge the three classes ('hawk', 'crow', 'wild bird') to one ('bird').